Soyuz TMA-16M

 Soyuz TMA-16M was a 2015 flight to the International Space Station.
-It transported three members of the Expedition 43 crew to the Station.
+It transported three members of the Expedition 43 crew to the station.
 TMA-16M was the 125th flight of a Soyuz spacecraft, the first having launched in 1967.

-Scott Kelly and Mikhail Korniyenko performed the first one-year stay at the Space Station, returning in Soyuz TMA-18M.
+Scott Kelly and Mikhail Korniyenko performed the first one-year stay at the space station, returning on Soyuz TMA-18M.